Domain Name Dispute Resolution Panel Criteria and Application Procedure

 - other relevant expertise in the field of law, intellectual property, or information technology.

-Applicants seeking inclusion on the HKIAC DNDR Panel are required to submit (1) an application form; (2) an up-to-date CV; (3) a copy of one decision issued in a domain name dispute, if applicable, or another decision rendered in any other proceeding (which may be sanitised); and (4) two written references.
-Application materials shall be submitted by email to email@example.com.
+Applicants seeking inclusion on the HKIAC DNDR Panel are required to submit their applications using the online form.
+Applicants will be asked to attach (1) an up-to-date CV; (2) a copy of one decision issued in a domain name dispute, if applicable, or another decision rendered in any other proceeding (which may be sanitised); and (3) two written references.

 Term and Renewal of HKIAC DNDR Panel Listing